-The culture and language of these two mission fronts differ greatly.
-However, the dedication of our missionaries, volunteers and benefactors in both locations is what binds us together.
-In the Saint Vincent Foreign Mission Office, we are committed to bringing hope to these parts of the world by fulfilling the needs of the uneducated, neglected, abused or unwanted, and also by developing and maintaining a spiritual home for the people of those communities.
-Our ministry is vital to supply the spiritual and social needs of those we serve and to establish a strong foundation for these communities to thrive.
+The culture and language of these two missions differ greatly.
+However, the dedication of our missionaries, volunteers and benefactors is the same.
+In the Saint Vincent Missions Office, we are committed to bringing hope to these parts of the world by fulfilling the needs of the uneducated, neglected, abused or unwanted, and by developing and maintaining a spiritual home for the people of regions we serve.
+Addressing the spiritual and social needs of those communities we serve establishes a strong foundation for these communities to thrive.

 “Friends of Mosteiro de São Bento, Vinhedo, Brazil, has a Facebook page.
 To learn more about our mission in Brazil, visit this page.

 Click the images to links that were posted with a message of gratitude for the support of Saint Vincent Archabbey.
 It shows two of the projects support by Archabbey Missions (the music and sports classes, which operate in association with the psychologist and the social worker in order to address emotional and psychological issues identified on the children as a result of their

 living conditions and family history).
 Theater classes are also a

 big part of this project and Saint Vincent supports those as well.
 Visitors may need to log into Facebook to see the posts.